-• The Lenovo factory recovery USB key 🖬 is used to restore the Microsoft Windows operating system.
-They might not come with the computer, and a user might order them from https://pcsupport.lenovo.com/lenovorecovery, though additional shipping and handling fees might apply.
+Note: The Lenovo factory recovery USB key is used to restore the Microsoft Windows operating system.
+It might not come with the computer, and a user might order it from https://pcsupport.lenovo.com/ lenovorecovery, though additional shipping and handling fees might apply.